-In preparation for the examination, review the TEKS for this subject.
-All TEKS are assessed.
-A list of review topics is included in this document to focus your studies.
+A list of key concepts is included in this document to focus your studies.
 It is important to prepare adequately.
 Since questions are not taken from any one source, you can prepare by reviewing any of the state-adopted textbooks that are used at your school.
-The textbook used with our WHIST 1A course is:
+The following textbook is used with our WHIST 1A course is: